© 2005 – 2018

 Will new reward crack Iowa cold case?
 Video by KCCI Des Moines, August 23, 2012

-Anyone with information about Tammy Zywicki’s unsolved murder is urged to contact Special Agent Jorge Fonseca, Illinois State Police at (815) 726-6377 Ext 286.
+If you have any information about Tammy Zywicki’s unsolved murder please contact your local FBI office, the nearest American Embassy or Consulate, or Special Agent Jorge Fonseca, Illinois State Police at (815) 726-6377 ext 286.